 Imagine drinking a delicious tea to balance your glands, strengthen your nervous system, cleanse your liver, and more...

 Years ago my yoga teacher, Yogi Bhajan, came to the USA to teach Kundalini Yoga.
-He taught us not only yoga and meditation but a whole lifestyle of living a healthy, happy and holy life.
-Included in his teachings are breathing techniques, tips on raising children, male and female relationships, and a huge body of knowledge on using food as medicine from the medicine of India called Ayurvedic medicine.
+He taught us not only yoga and meditation but a whole lifestyle of living a healthy, happy, and holy life.
+Included in those teachings were breathing techniques, tips on raising children, male and female relationships, and a huge body of knowledge on using food as medicine from the medicine of India called Ayurvedic medicine.
 Ayurveda means the science and study of life.

 As each season changes it is an excellent idea to clean and detoxify your body.
 You can go on extended fasts and practice all kinds of austerities, but most people don't want to or don't have the time to devote to proper fasting.
-One simple answer is to fast on YOGI TEA.
+One simple answer is to drink lots of YOGI TEA.

-Do you drink coffee and wonder if or how you can stop?
-I have found many people can use YOGI TEA as a substitute for coffee both for a different kind of taste as well as for the invigoration it provides.
+Do you drink coffee and wonder if or how you can stop or drink less?
+I have found many people use YOGI TEA as a substitute for coffee both for a different kind of taste as well as for the invigoration it provides.

 Drink YOGI TEA as often as you want.
 It's delicious hot or blended with ice cubes for a frothy summer treat.